Instructor: Victor M. Preciado, preciado [at] seas.upenn.edu

 Meeting Info: MW 4:30-6:00 PM in Towne 307

 Course Description:Networks are ubiquitous in our modern society: Social and economic networks, natural networks (e.g., in biology), infrastructure networks (e.g., communications, the internet, transportation, energy), and networked decision and control systems (e.g., sensor networks, autonomous multiagent systems).
 This course deals with tools, methods, and algorithms for analysis and design of networked dynamical systems.
-The object of study in this research seminar are large collection of dynamical systems that are spatially interconnected to form a collective task or achieve a global behavior using local interactions.
-The purpose of this course is to build a mathematical foundation for study of such systems by exploring the interplay of control theory, distributed optimization, dynamical systems, and graph theory.
+The object of study in this research seminar are large collections of dynamical systems that are spatially interconnected to form a collective task or achieve a global behavior using local interactions.
+The purpose of this course is to build a mathematical foundation for studying such systems by exploring the interplay of control theory, distributed optimization, dynamical systems, and graph theory.

 Grading will be based on the following items:

-Linear systems (ESE 500), Linear algebra (Math 412 or equivalent), and Probability are required.
+Requirements: Linear systems (ESE 500), Linear algebra (Math 412 or equivalent), and Probability are required.
 Those without this background should consult the instructor.